alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 What all that means?
 A framework will solve a lot of problems without you knowing much about the more concrete pieces invovled in the solution.
 For instance you can use [Next.js](https://nextjs.org/) for server-side rendering in React, and by doing so you'll get code spliting and prefetching for free.

 What is the cost of using a framework?
 The obvious is, it might cover use cases that you don't need.
-The true cost to me is the cost of learning and the cost of change.
+The true cost in my view is the cost of learning and the cost of change.

 ### The cost of learning in the abstract